Measles: focus

 - keep nails short, dry and clean

-- wear socks that allow feet to breathe and change them often, especially if feet tend to sweat excessively: alternate closed shoes with open shoes whenever possible
+- wear socks that allow your feet to breathe and change them frequently, especially if your feet tend to sweat excessively:

 - to reduce the risk of germs spreading, do not cut the skin around the nails